myselfakash20/http-headers-analysis/README.md

 **How to Use the Dashboard**

-Enter a URL or Upload a File (CSV or TXT) with URLs.
+Enter a URL or Upload a File (CSV or TXT) with URLs.</br>
-Customize Header Risk Weights: Set the priority (risk weight) for each header.
+Customize Header Risk Weights: Set the priority (risk weight) for each header.</br>
-Click "Scan URLs": The tool will scan and display the following:
+Click "Scan URLs": The tool will scan and display the following.</br>
-Interactive Table: Shows the missing/present headers for each URL.
+Interactive Table: Shows the missing/present headers for each URL.</br>
-Bar Chart: Shows the risk score for each URL.
+Bar Chart: Shows the risk score for each URL.</br>
-Pie Chart: Compares the ratio of Present vs Missing headers.
+Pie Chart: Compares the ratio of Present vs Missing headers.</br>
-Export Results
+Export Results:</br>
 After the scan, you can export results as CSV or JSON.

-Email Alerts (Optional)
+Email Alerts (Optional)</br>
-If any URLs have a HIGH risk, you can send an email alert.
+If any URLs have a HIGH risk, you can send an email alert.</br>

 Note: You need to set up the email configuration in dashboard.py.